 Why I’m a Doula

 I love helping people!
 And I’m pretty good at it.
 I have a natural ability to remain calm, keep a level head, and look around and see immediately what needs to be taken care of.
 I’ve been putting those skills to work in various places my whole life, but when my friends and family (and I) started having babies, I realized that so many of us were struggling with so many aspects of this new chapter of our lives.
 I became a doula so that I could help our most important citizens, parents, when they need it the most.
 Because when you have a baby, the hard work doesn’t end with the birth– you have to come out of that experience ready to raise a kid.
-I believe that the support I provide moms and dads all the way through this time directly impacts their confidence in being parents, and will continue to do so long after my official role as their doula is over.
+I believe that the support I provide to moms and dads all the way through this time directly impacts their confidence in being parents, and will continue to do so long after my official role as their doula is over.

 I think our culture needs more vulnerability.
 By that, I mean that I wish women didn’t have to put on a superhero cape or feel pressured to do it all (and make a kale salad at the same time).
-My hope is to foster a culture, at least in my little pocket of the world, where women (and men!) aren’t shy about asking for help.
+My hope is to foster a culture, at least in my little pocket of the world, where parents aren’t shy about asking for help.
 Where we can think of asking for help as a success, and not a failure.
 Where we can acknowledge that sometimes life is hard, or scary, or not quite Instagram-perfect.
 And I’m also always happy to celebrate the little wins with you, because those are what makes this whole thing worthwhile.

 I’m a Certified Postpartum Doula and completing my labor doula certification through CAPPA (Childbirth and Postpartum Professional Association), which is an organization dedicated to increasing professionalism and evidence-based practice among perinatal professionals.
 I’ve completed my studies and exams with the Academy of Lactation Policy and Practice and I’m now a Certified Lactation Counselor (CLC).
 I serve on the Executive Board of the Northern Colorado Doula Association, which is a wonderful organization dedicated to supporting expectant families through education, outreach, and connection here in Northern Colorado.
 When I’m not working, my hobbies include crochet, subversive cross stitch, and thinking about my next meal.